Bolivar, West Virginia: Transportation

+Roadways

 The only significant highway providing access to Bolivar is U.S. Route 340.
 Although signed north–south, the road runs generally eastward from Bolivar.
 It briefly passes through Harpers Ferry, then traverses the northern tip of Loudoun County, Virginia after crossing the Shenandoah River, quickly crosses the Potomac River into Maryland and eventually reaches its terminus at Frederick.
 To the west, U.S. Route 340 passes through Charles Town before turning southwest and traversing the eastern edge of Virginia's Shenandoah Valley.
 Bolivar and neighboring Harpers Ferry also host an unsigned alternate route of U.S. Route 340, which follows Washington Street through Bolivar.

+Public transportation

+Bolivar has a bus shelter located in front of the Charles Town Bank for the Eastern Panhandle Transit Authority (EPTA.)